devsoc-unsw/structs.sh/README.md

-# Data Structures and Algorithms
+# Data Structures and Algorithms &#128187;
 A collection of implementations of classic data structures and their algorithms in C for COMP2521.
-Link to past practice questions <a href="https://tymotex.github.io/DataStructures/">here</a>
+View my notes and practice material for this course <a href="https://tymotex.github.io/DataStructures/">here</a>.

 ## Table of Contents
 - [Interactive BST](#interactive-bst)